The five labours of Europe:

 Towards a more Effective Crackdown on Protectionist Measures

-Need for a Change of Mindsed Maily on the Part of Member States
+Need for a Change of Mindsed Mainly on the Part of Member States

-3. For a Great Playground.
-Not a Morgue: Toards a Recalibration
+3. For a Great Playground, Not a Morgue: Towards a Recalibration Of European Regulations

-B. A Single Market to Be Strengthened and Irnproved
+B. A Single Market to Be Strengthened and Improved

-How Can the Dynamic proposed abive be consolidated and Sustaned.
+How Can the Dynamic proposed above be consolidated and Sustained?

 Aggravating Factors